mattermost/docs/doc/installation/README.md

 This document provides all steps in installing a complete GitLab environment via helm, and should be followed in order.

-## 1. Dependencies
+## Required tools

-Before you can install GitLab in an Kubernetes cluster, make sure you have all required tools.
-See [dependencies][] document for more information.
+Before you can install GitLab in a Kubernetes cluster, make sure you have all required tools.
+See [local setup][] document for more information.

-> We support working with GKE clusters v1.8.5 at the moment
+## Where do you want to install GitLab?

+### Google Kubernetes Engine

+If you want to install GitLab on Google Kubernetes engine, please follow the [installing on GKE][] documentation.

+### Amazon EKS

+Documentation to be added.

+### Azure Container Service

+Documentation to be added.

+### On-Premises solutions

+Documentation to be added.

-## 2. GKE resources
+## GKE resources

 You will need to create a few resources to use this chart, such as a static IP and DNS entry.
 See [GKE resources document][resources] for more information.

-## 3. Secrets
+## Secrets

 For a functional deployment, various secrets are necessary.
 See [secrets document][secrets] for more information.

-## 4. Configuration file
+## Configuration file

 Next, populate your configuration which will be used to deploy.
 See [generating configuration document][configuration] for more information.

-## 5. Deploy
+## Deploy

 Now that we have the environment setup and configuration generated, we can proceed to [deployment][].

-[dependencies]: dependencies.md
-[helm]: helm/README.md
+[installing on GKE]: cloud/gke.md
+[local setup]: tools.md
 [resources]: resources.md
 [secrets]: secrets.md
 [configuration]: configuration.md